DPI-WE/rails-concerns/content.md

 ```

 ## What are Rails Concerns?
+Rails provides a powerful feature called [Concerns](https://api.rubyonrails.org/v7.0/classes/ActiveSupport/Concern.html) which extends modules with specific features for Ruby on Rails applications.
 Rails Concerns are a way to make your Ruby on Rails application's code more modular.
 This is achieved by extracting code into modules that can be mixed into classes as needed.
 Concerns go into the `/concerns` directory and are used primarily to house shared methods between classes, but they can also contain validations, associations, or even callbacks.

 ## Key Benefits of Using Concerns:
 - **DRY**: Reduces code duplication.